 Kati basti is a treatment of the lower back, unique to Ayurveda.
 ‘Kati’ refers to the lower back and ‘basti’ means ‘to hold’.

-Flour dough is used to form a well on the lower back and is filled with warm oil.
-The oil is kept warm by continuously replacing it as it cools.
+Flour dough is used to form a well on the lower back and is filled

-The warm oil increases blood circulation in the area, relaxing the muscles, relieving pain, improving movement and reducing stiffness.
+The warm oil increases blood circulation in the area, relaxing the

 “Then the real magic happens, which I can’t quite explain.
 [Kati Basti] feels exceptionally relaxing and completely changes how my back feels – so much lighter.
 Freeing.” – Birgit